nlashner/educationAnalyticsAssessment/assessment/README.md

 ##  To Start
-To start on local server run `npm start`
+To start on your local server run `npm start`

 ## Features